tsipkens/bidias/README.md

 This program was largely written and compiled by Timothy Sipkens ([tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca)) while at the University of British Columbia.
-Code excerpts were contributed by Arash Naseri from the University of Alberta, including implementation of the L-curve optimization method of [Cultrera and Callegaro (2016)][7_CC_Lcurve].
+Code excerpts were contributed by @ArashNaseri from the University of Alberta, including implementation of the L-curve optimization method of [Cultrera and Callegaro (2016)][7_CC_Lcurve].

 This distribution includes code snippets from the code provided with